johnbeve/PHI-696/Project-1/README.md

 	'∃x∀y∃z∀w' is equivalent to 'There exists an x for all y such that there exists a z for all w such that...'

 		That is, the former means that all xs bear some relation to at least one y which bear(s) a relation to all zs which bear a relation to some w.
-		The latter means that some thing (x) is related to all y in
+		The latter means that some thing (x) is related to all y, which each have some unsepcified relation to some other z which is then related to all w.

 ```